Avocado Oil - Persia gratissima - Refined

-This oil is deep green in colour, has a distinctive aroma, and does not go rancid easily but is prone to congeal when stored in the refrigerator.
+This oil is light green in colour, has a distinctive aroma, and does not go rancid easily but is prone to congeal when stored in the refrigerator.

 It is important to store the oil away from light as the presence of chlorophyll can cause oxidization.
 Otherwise this oil has reasonable stability.
 It can be refrigerated but will go solid.
 This does not impact the oil quality but you will have to leave at room temperature for awhile to use.

 Avoid bleached or refined oils as they have been solvent extracted and have no therapeutic value.
 The oil will appear as a pale yellow colour.
 Ironically, this grade of oil is primarily sold to the cosmetic industry because of the lack of colour and distinct aroma which can negatively affect formulas.

 Avocado oil is now produced in many countries including Mexico, Chile, South Africa, and Kenya with New Zealand emerging as one of the largest producers of unrefined, cold pressed oil.
 Avocado oil world supply and price can fluctuate widely from year to year as only fruit which has been slightly damaged and not suitable for sale at local markets or exported for sale in other countries is bought by oil processors.
 Some years there is very little diverted to oil production while other times weather plays a large factor.